Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply

 \section{Problem Formulation}

-We introduce a discrete-time stochastic dynamic programming formulation for the optimal scheduling of deferrable and nondeferrable demand, using EV charging in a household as a prototype setting.
-As shown in Fig.~\ref{fig:hems-scheme}, the household has a deferrable demand in the form of EV charging served by $v_t$ in interval $t$, a nondeferrable (vector) demand ${\bm d}_t$ (such as heating/cooling, lighting, etc.), and $g_t$ ---a stochastic distributed generation (DG) that models rooftop solar.
+We introduce a discrete-time stochastic dynamic programming formulation for the optimal scheduling of deferrable and nondeferrable demands, using EV charging in a household as a concrete example.
+As shown in Fig.~\ref{fig:hems-scheme}, the household has a deferrable demand in the form of EV charging served by $v_t$ in interval $t$, a nondeferrable (vector) demand ${\bm d}_t$ (such as heating/cooling, lighting, etc.), and a stochastic behind-the-meter (BTM) distributed generation (DG) $g_t$ that models rooftop solar.
 The scheduler also has the option to purchase external energy supply $z_t$ from the utility at a cost.

 The problem is to schedule the optimal quantity served $(\bm d_t, v_t)$ given the realized random DG $g_t$.
 For future reference, designated symbols are listed in Table~\ref{tab:my_label}.